xcore/sw_motor_control/doc/quickstart-ctrl/index.rst

   The default firmware comes from the application directory called **app_control_board_demo**.

   Changing the TCP/IP address
-    By default the ethernet and TCP/IP interface has a statically allocated IP address of 169.254.0.1 (a link local IP address), and a net mask of 255.255.0.0.
+    By default the ethernet and TCP/IP interface uses DHCP to try to get an IP address.
     To change this, edit the file **app_control_board_demo/src/main.xc**.
     Contained in this file is the address configuration structure which is passed to the TCP/IP module, in a function called **init_tcp_server()**.